 WWII in Gelderland

-In 1944 and 45, Operation Market Garden and the Rhineland Campaign played out in the province of Gelderland.
+In 1944 and 45, Operation Market Garden and The Rhineland Offensive played out in the province of Gelderland.

 Gelderland played an important part towards the end of WWII.
 One of the biggest air landing operations of all times occurred here during Operation Market Garden in 1944.
 Heavy fighting took place around the cities of Eindhoven, Nijmegen and Arnhem.
-A few months later, the Allied armies started marching on the Rhine during the Rhineland campaign.
+A few months later, the Allied armies started marching on the Rhine during The Rhineland Offensive.

 - Commemorate the Battle of Arnhem in different places near Oosterbeek and Arnhem.